zrlewis/imaging/README.md

 ---
 ### Instrumenting the microtome

-The entire block face imaging setup is depicted here.
+The entire episcopic surface imaging setup is depicted below.

 ![](figures/imaging_setup.png)

-The microtome is an AO Spencer 820 manual rotary microtome, which can be purchased online for cheap.
+The microtome is an AO Spencer 820 manual rotary microtome, which can be purchased online for cheap (around $200).
 For this setup the knife is stationary, meaning that the block face remains in the same focal plane from image to image.
 The specimen arm is parallel to the ground.

 #### Trigger

 I attached the tactile button, mounted on a circuit board, to the microtome so that it would be depressed when the specimen is at the upper extreme of its trajectory.

 ![](figures/trigger.jpg)

 #### Mirror

-In contrast to typical block face imaging where the microscope objective is mounted parallel to the sample, I employed a mirror at a 45 degree angle so that the microscope could sit vertically at its natural position, which is perpendicular to the sample.
+In contrast to typical episcopic surface imaging where the microscope objective is mounted parallel to the sample, I employed a mirror at a 45 degree angle so that the microscope could sit vertically at its natural position, which is perpendicular to the sample.

 ![](figures/mirror.png)